cdapio/hydrator-plugins/core-plugins/docs/ExcelInputReader-batchsource.md

 Example
 -------

-This example reads data from a hdfs excel file "hdfs://10.222.73.37:9000/tmp/inventory.xlsx"  and parses it using the column list, column-label mapping and column-type mapping.
+This example reads all files with pattern **.*** from a hdfs path "hdfs://<namenode-hostname>:9000/cdap"  and parses it using the column list, column-label mapping and column-type mapping.
 It also keeps track of the processed file name in specified memory table.
 It will drop columns other than the one mentioned in **columnList** and generate structured records according to the inputs.